ronaldoussoren/pyobjc/docs/notes/instantiating.rst

 The generic rules for instantiation objects through calling the class are:

-* Calling the class without arguments in supported unless the ``init`` method has been marked with ``NS_UNAVAILABLE`` in Apple's SDK.
+* Calling the class without arguments is supported unless the ``init`` method has been marked with ``NS_UNAVAILABLE`` in Apple's SDK.

-* Every instance selector of the Objective-C with a name starting with ``init`` adds a possible set of keyword arguments using the following algorithm:
+* Every instance selector of the Objective-C class with a name starting with ``init`` adds a possible set of keyword arguments using the following algorithm:

-  1. Strip ``initWith`` or ``init`` from the start of the selector;
+  1. Strip ``initWith`` or ``init`` from the start of the selector.

-  2. Lowercase the first character of the result
+  2. Lowercase the first character of the result.

   3. All segments are now keyword only arguments, in that order.

-  For example given, ``-[SomeClass initWithX:y:z]`` the following invocation is valid: ``SomeClass(x=1, y=2, z=3)``.
+  For example, given ``-[SomeClass initWithX:y:z]``, the following invocation is valid: ``SomeClass(x=1, y=2, z=3)``.
   Using the keywords in a different order is not valid.

-* Some classes may have additional sets of keyword arguments, whose will be documented in the framework notes.
-In general those will be based on factory class methods for which there are no equivalent using the ``alloc().init...(...)`` pattern.
+* Some classes may have additional sets of keyword arguments that will be documented in the framework notes.
+In general those will be based on factory class methods for which there is no equivalent using the ``alloc().init...(...)`` pattern.

-For classes in system frameworks the possibly init method are registered using framework data.
+For classes in system frameworks the possible init methods are For classes in system frameworks the possibly init method are registered using framework data.

-For classes implemented in Python the possible init methods are detected automatically, just implement one or more Objective-C style init methods to add sets of keyword arguments for ``__new__`` (and don't implement ``__new__`` or ``__init__`` in the Python class).
+For classes implemented in Python the possible init methods are detected automatically.
+Just implement one or more Objective-C style init methods to add sets of keyword arguments for ``__new__`` (and don't implement ``__new__`` or ``__init__`` in the Python class).